So you just got your first guitar, and are looking for a way to learn to play?

 Song lessons on Jamplay

-The song lesson database is much smaller on Jamplay, and the songs that they have are not as good as GuitarTricks' song lessons.
+The song lesson database is much smaller on Jamplay, and their songs are not as good as GuitarTricks' song lessons.

 There are only a few famous artists to choose from, so this isn't one of Jamplay's strong points.